2020 NFL Playoffs: Vikings Missing Two Cornerbacks, Saints Down Two Players For Wild Card Game

-The Wild Card Round of the 2020 NFL Playoffs is set to begin this weekend and one huge rematch from two years ago will take place in the “Big Easy.”
-The New Orleans Saints have been knocked out of the playoffs the last two years on the final play of a game, and they have revenge on their mind.
-As they prepare to face the Minnesota Vikings, though, both teams are dealing with injuries which will hurt their defensive units on Sunday.
+The Wild Card Round of the 2020 NFL Playoffs is set to begin this weekend, and one huge rematch from two years ago will take place in the “Big Easy.”
+The New Orleans Saints have been knocked out of the playoffs the last two years on the final play of a game, and they have revenge on their minds.
+As they prepare to face the Minnesota Vikings, though, both teams are dealing with injuries that will hurt their defensive units on Sunday.

 Two years ago, the “Minnesota Miracle” happened on the final play of the game and gave the Vikings a victory in the playoffs.
 The Saints ended up going home after being knocked out of the postseason and vowing to never let that happen again.